William G. Harrell: Marine Corps service

-An attack by the Japanese was repulsed, but the other Marine's weapon jammed and he returned to the command post to obtain another.
+An attack by the Japanese was repulsed, but Pfc Carter's weapon jammed and he returned to the command post to obtain another.
 While he was gone, the enemy managed to get a grenade in the foxhole, which exploded, blowing off Sgt Harrell's left hand.

-The second Marine returned just as the Japanese were swarming up the foxhole and together he and Sgt Harrell drove them off.
-Thinking he was dying due to the severity of his wounds and saber cuts suffered in the last repulse, Sgt Harrell ordered his companion to retire to safety.
+Pfc Carter returned just as the Japanese were swarming up the foxhole and together he and Sgt Harrell drove them off.
+During this assault Pfc Carter's new rifle also jammed, which forced Carter to repulse the attackers with an Arisaka bayonet.
+Thinking he was dying due to the severity of his wounds and saber cuts suffered in the last repulse, Sgt Harrell ordered Pfc Carter, also seriously wounded, to retire to safety.

-His friend left, but only to get another rifle.
+Pfc Carter left, but only to get another rifle and stretcher-bearers.
 During his absence, two Japanese charged the foxhole, setting off another grenade.
-As Sgt Harrell attempted to push it out of the hole it exploded, tearing off his right hand.
-He was evacuated and treated at various field hospitals prior to his arrival in the United States.
-He was a patient at the Bethesda Naval Hospital, Bethesda, Maryland, while awaiting the presentation of the Medal of Honor.
+As Sgt Harrell attempted to push it out of the hole, it exploded, tearing off his right hand, but also killing the attacking Japanese.
+Pfc Carter returned to Sgt Harrell and remained at his side until daybreak.
+They were surrounded by twelve dead Japanese, each Marine having killed at least five.
+Pfc Carter would be awarded the Navy Cross for this action, the United States Naval Service's second-highest military decoration.
+Sgt Harrell was evacuated and treated at various field hospitals before he arrived in the United States, he was a patient at the Bethesda Naval Hospital, Bethesda, Maryland, while awaiting the presentation of the Medal of Honor.

 He was presented the nation's highest military decoration by President Harry S. Truman at the White House on Friday, October 5, 1945.
 Sgt Harrell was discharged from the Marine Corps at his present rank in February 1946 because of disability resulting from his wounds.
-Sgt.
-Harrell and Joe Hector Garza became best friends.